ifremer-bioinformatics/orson/docs/usage.md

 ### `--eggnogmapper_enable`

-Set to true or false to active or disable eggNOG mapper annotation. (default = true)
+Set to true or false to active or disable eggNOG mapper annotation. (default = false)

 ## BeeDeeM annotation